jewelsofthought/neshama/site/posts/freedom/00-introduction.md

 > The Lubavitcher Rebbe, one of the great sages of the modern era, explains that the concept of _Sefirat HaOmer_ is a 49-day process of refining the darkness of the world.

 This is a journey that I have wanted to share for a long time.
 It is based on the book by Rabbi Ted Falcon, called _A Journey of Awakening: 49 Steps from Enslavement to Freedom_.
 It is "a Guide for Using the Kabbalistic Tree of Life in Jewish Meditation".
-It also includes pieces and excepts from Simon Jacobson’s “Counting the Omer” to provide a more orthodox perspective.
-As well as Simona Tz’s “Seven Weeks of Transformation”, from which a deeper, more humanistic, interpretation of the seven _sefirot_ that we are using for our 50 day journey from slaves to sovereign beings.
+It also includes pieces and excepts from Simon Jacobson's "Counting the Omer" to provide a more orthodox perspective.
+As well as Simona Tz's "Seven Weeks of Transformation", from which a deeper, more humanistic, interpretation of the seven _sefirot_ that we are using for our 50 day journey from slaves to sovereign beings.

 I will add more material as this evolves.